 Now some 43 years later I don’t know where Victoria is…. but I bet she is laughing.

 I am laughing too, for change has indeed come.
 I am proud of our country.

-Heavenly Father, please protect our new president and his family.
+Heavenly Father, please protect President Trump and his family.
 Give him compassion for the unborn and voiceless of this world.
 Give him strength to protect the innocent.
 Close his ears to evil.
 Give him discernment to be a good steward of the trust and treasury of our great land.
 Give him grace and your blessings.
 Let no evil or harm befall him.
 Keep him humble and dependent upon You.
 May you be glorified through our new president.
 Amen.